 Applying for Permanent Residence

-Applications for P.R. can be made through the Province of Ontario - Provincial Nominee Program (requires an initial application made by Queen's and subsequent applications by the nominee to the PNP and to Citizenship and Immigration; please contact the Faculty Recruitment and Support Program for further information) or through the Express Entry system of Citizenship and Immigration Canada.
+In cases where applicants are unable to obtain enough points for an Invitation to Apply, Queen's can make an application through the Province of Ontario - Ontario Immigrant Nominee Program (OINP).
+This requires an initial application made by Queen's and subsequent applications by the nominee to the OINP and then to the federal Express Entry program; Please contact the Faculty Recruitment and Support Program for further information.

 Please keep Queen's Human Resources and your Faculty and Departmental Office informed of changes in your immigration status.